QasimTalkin/juliarDocs/Troubleshoot.md

 Save the file and logout from your computer.

-Log back in and right click on `JuliarCompiler.jar` file.
+Log back in and right click on `Juliar.jar` file.
 Now Look for an application called `Java Environment` and select that application.
 Click apply or ok.

-Now you should be able to launch JuliarCompiler.jar just by double clicking.
+Now you should be able to launch `Juliar.jar` just by double clicking.

 If you are still having trouble or unable to do so.
-You can always launch the editor via `java -jar JuliarCompiler.jar -app`
+You can always launch the editor via `java -jar Juliar.jar -app`

 ## `Main` Class not found

-When you double click on JuliarCompiler.jar you may get an error that the main class could not be found.
+When you double click on `Juliar.jar` you may get an error that the main class could not be found.
 This is due to using an old version of Java Runtime Environment (JRE).
 Juliar supports versions 1.8+ (Java 8).
 Download the latest at [https://www.java.com/en/download/](https://www.java.com/en/download/)